jackos/gobook/README.md

 ## Usage Instructions

+Make sure to use shorthand initializers and keep your imports in seperate cells:

 ![usage](images/usage.png)

 Files will save with standard markdown code blocks e.g.

 ![md](images/md.png)

-So you can save your .gobook files as .md files and they'll behave as markdown files e.g. they'll render on Github with syntax highlighting.
+You can save your .gobook files as .md files and they'll behave like markdown e.g. they'll render on Github with syntax highlighting.

 Alternatively you can run go code directly in a .md or .markdown file: